bmarti44/Cliste/README.md

 What is it?
 -----------
+This is currently a work in progress, any developers that want to help let me know!.

 Cliste CMS utilizes Node.js and Handlebars.js to create a 100% JavaScript based CMS.
 This is currently a work in progress and does not yet support all functionalities you would expect in a CMS.
 User Management, Permissions, Database API and Forms are still outstanding components.
 Implemented components include the Server, Virtual Paths, Theming, File Management and Aliases.
 This